 Deer mice can spread the potentially fatal Hantavirus.
 The virus can be spread by touching infected mice or by breathing in the fumes released in their urine.

-The house mouse is the most common rodent pest in most parts of the world.
+The house mouse is the most common rodent in most parts of the world.
 A female house mouse can give birth to up to a dozen babies every three weeks.
 That’s 150 babies a year!
+See more kid-friendly house mouse facts below:

 House mice primarily feed on plants, but they will also eat meat and dairy products.
 They will drink water but require very little of it.
 They will eat their own droppings to acquire nutrients produced by bacteria in their guts!